 1.Coconut Oil For Acne

 Acne is a reaction to bacteria that has been absorbed into the skin’s cells or that is causing an encapsulated blockage of one of the skin’s sebaceous glands or pores.
 The clogging of the pores, which are responsible for purging bacteria, dirt, grime, and germs that cause irritation, can lead to redness, irritation, blackheads, whiteheads, or acne.
 Products that contain salicylic acid, a powerful synthetic acid intended to kill bacteria that cause acne, can actually cause more irritation and can lead to other conditions including dryness, Over production of oils (in response to the dryness), inflammation, and possibly contribute to wrinkles.
-By opting for a more natural treatment method—coconut oil—you can achieve results that will leave your face acne-free and moisturized, without unpleasant side effects.
+By opting for a more natural treatment method in home remedies for acne—coconut oil—you can achieve results that will leave your face acne-free and moisturized, without unpleasant side effects.

 With antibacterial properties from lauric acid, coconut oil can be applied directly to the skin of the face and/or body wherever acne is prevalent.
 Soak a cotton ball in liquefied coconut oil and apply a light coating of oil to your skin as often as desired.
 Coconut oil can also assist in maintaining a healthy balance of oils on the skin and keep your skin free of acne-causing bacteria to further minimize the development of acne.

 2.Make a Cinnamon and Honey Mask